 Others were given prison sentences including Lt.
 Morishita who beheaded a prisoner.

 During the 1980s, Chi Chi Jima was returned to Japan.
-Today, the island is a resort area for for skin divers and vacationers from Japan.
+Today, the island is a resort area for divers and vacationers from Japan.

 Chi Jima Airfield)